The KSW Blog

 #2 Ditch the junk food

-• Consuming refined and sugary foods is like proving candida with a free all-you-can-eat buffet.
-Things like conventional bread/bagels, baked goods, boxed foods, pasta, chips, crackers, candy, chocolate, soda pop, sweetened drinks, and fast food all break down into sugar that provide a feast for candida.
+• Consuming refined and sugary foods is like feeding Candida a free all-you-can-eat buffet.
+Things like conventional bread/bagels, baked goods, boxed foods, pasta, chips, crackers, candy, chocolate, soda pop, sweetened drinks, and fast food all break down into sugar, which feeds candida.

-• In order to help with the cravings, include protein, fibre and healthy fats at each meal to stabilize your blood sugar.
+• To help with cravings, include protein, fibre, and healthy fats at each meal to stabilize your blood sugar.
 And while we’re on the subject, don’t skip meals either.

-• Increasing anti-inflammatory, whole foods abundantly into our diets helps to reduce the refined items naturally.
+• Increasing anti-inflammatory, whole foods abundantly in our diets helps to reduce the refined items naturally.

 #4 Eat Prebiotic Rich Foods